 Rehavia

-Rehavia is older Jerusalem — a central, quietly elegant neighborhood with academic and intellectual roots that go back to the 1920s.
-The buildings are mostly mid-century with high ceilings and thick stone walls; many need updating but offer space and architectural character that newer construction can’t replicate.
+Older Jerusalem — a central, quietly elegant neighbourhood with academic and intellectual roots going back to the 1920s.
+Mid-century buildings with high ceilings and thick stone walls; many need updating but offer space and architectural character that newer construction can’t replicate.
+The Anglo presence is more academic and professional than family-oriented.
+Best fit for buyers who prioritise central location and pre-state Jerusalem character over modern amenities.

 Old Katamon

-Old Katamon sits between Baka and Rehavia and offers the best of both — quieter than Rehavia, slightly more affordable than the German Colony, and with a stronger dati-leumi character than either.
-Tree-lined streets, low-rise buildings, plenty of family-friendly parks, and a number of long-established Anglo shuls make it a steady choice for families who want Baka’s vibe at a slight discount.
+Old Katamon sits between Baka and Rehavia and offers the best of both — quieter than Rehavia, slightly more affordable than the German Colony, with a stronger dati-leumi character than either.
+Tree-lined streets, low-rise buildings, family-friendly parks, and long-established Anglo shuls.
+A steady choice for families who want Baka’s vibe at a slight discount.
+New construction is rare but renovations are constant.

 Netanya